ShwetaNagre/MIP_Oracle_by_MMseqs/README.md

 # Molecular Inversion Probe(MIP)

-Molecular Inversion Probes(MIPs) are single-stranded DNA molecules containing two complementary regions which flank the target DNA.
+Molecular Inversion Probes(MIPs) are single-stranded DNA molecules containing two complementary regions that flank the target DNA.
 These molecules often have a Fluorophore, DNA barcode, or Molecular tag for unique identification.

 Add a fig here